The Master of Public Administration degree consists of 39 graduate hours, 24 of those hours being required core courses. The core courses include:

-There is not a fast-track option in which a student can complete both a bachelor's degree and a Master of Public Administration degree.
+A fast-track option does not exist in which a student can complete both a bachelor's degree and a Master of Public Administration degree.
 An undergraduate student, within 10 hours of completing their degree and with 3.0 GPA or greater, may take graduate courses during their final semester under the University's Senior Rule option.

 A typical full-time student taking 3 courses (9 credit hours) per semester can obtain the Master of Public Administration degree in 2 years.

 Year 1: Fall - 3 courses; Spring - 3 courses; Summer - 1 course

 Year 2: Fall - 3 courses; Spring - 3 courses